riceguitar/audiopod/readme.txt

 ### One-Click Importing ###

-Sermon Manager supports migration/importing from other popular sermon plugins, such as Sermon Browser and Series Engine.
+AudioPod supports migration/importing from other popular sermon plugins, such as Sermon Browser and Series Engine.

 This is a one click process and currently only supports migration/importing within existing WordPress installations.
 Soon you will be able to migrate from those 3rd party plugins to Sermon Manager on a separate server. (for example: moving to completely new website & WordPress installation)